China says update of news-sources list meant to fix 'chaotic dissemination' - NewsBreak

 China says update of news-sources list meant to fix 'chaotic dissemination'

-HONG KONG, Nov 16 (Reuters) - China's recent move to update an official list of internet news providers whose content may be reprinted by other sites is aimed at correcting a "chaotic dissemination" of news, a senior cyberspace regulator official said on Tuesday.
+HONG KONG (Reuters) - China’s recent move to update an official list of internet news providers whose content may be reprinted by other sites is aimed at correcting a “chaotic dissemination” of news, a senior cyberspace regulator official said on Tuesday.

 Xie Dengke, director of the Cyberspace Administration of China’s network communication bureau, told a State Council news briefing that managing online news sources was crucial to maintaining a “clear cyberspace”.